mmorris26/action-list/README.md

 * **Weather Forecast** - Originally I wanted to include two views of the weather, one based on the current weather and one based on the weather of the end date of the action.
 This is a feature I will add in the future.
 * **Calendar** - When I have the relevant skills I want to be able to post my action items to Google Calendar and have them display the items as calendar events.
 I would create another route in my app to host the users calendar.
 * **Input Validation** - Currently when a user creates a new action there is no validation on any of the onput fields.
-A refinement I would like to make is to
+A refinement I would like to make is to ensure the user only enters valid dates (correct format and not in the past) and valid postcodes (this would be a regex expression).
+* **Styling** - The application has very basic styling as that was not the point of this exercise.
+However I would like to style it so that it looks sleek and minimal.
+The Footer needs a lot of work.
+* **Remove Unnecessary Code** - I think there is a fair amount of code that can be made more efficient.
+One quick fix would be to use destructuring of props more.
+* **Splitting the Code out into More Components** - My Home component has a lot of functionality that could be split out into multiple components.
+For example the edit screen that occurs when a users clicks the edit button is all housed within the Home component when it should really be in it's own component.
+I would like to make this more component based.
+* **Fixing Bugs** - There are a few bugs that make the user experience worse than it could be.
+For example, when you add a new item to the list and then go to the weather tab and back to the home page tab the item just created will be gone.
+In order to fix this I need to move my main state into the App component but I spent about 45 mins trying to fix issues after doing this and so decided to spend my time working on other areas of the app before submission.